 Uni-posca 16-Piece Paint Marker Pens

 In the world of art markers, Uni-posca (aka Posca) has been gaining traction in creative circles.
-They are water-based pigments that are lightfast and waterproof—but they don’t bleed if they have water applied once dried.
-Their opaque felt tip can even write on a variety of surfaces including metal and plastic; reviewers on Amazon say they’ve decorated things like their Gameboys and surfboards.
+They are water-based paint markers that are lightfast and waterproof—but they don’t bleed if water is applied once they've dried.
+Their opaque felt tip can even write on a variety of surfaces, including metal and plastic; reviewers on Amazon say they’ve decorated things like their Gameboys and surfboards.

 Sakura Koi Coloring Brush Pens Set of 12